OneShot review

 What I liked

 The presentation was nice.
 Sure, it’s RPG Maker XP, so janky movement and low resolutions ahoy.
-But as with many other titles made with the engine (SigCorp series, anyone?), it compensates with great music and pixel art.
-There is a lot of style clashing - robots, bird people, …people with TVs for a head?!, but it strangely didn’t feel out of place, and instead contributed to the “vibe” of the world.
-At large, said vibe is what carried it for me for me, and elevated an otherwise “simple” game.
+But as with many other titles made with the engine, it compensates with great music and pixel art.
+There is a lot of style clashing – robots, bird people, …people with TVs for a head?!
+But it strangely didn’t feel out of place, and instead contributed to the “vibe” of the world.
+At large, said vibe is what carried the game for me for me, elevating it from an otherwise simple and unremarkable adventure.

-The 4th wall breaking is obviously the signature thing, and it was neat.
-Especially once you get to Solstice, the second part of the story (wink wink).
-I can’t deny, I hoped for more sophisticated puzzles in that regard.
+The fourth wall being demolished is obviously the signature thing, and it was neat.
+Especially once you get to the second part of the story.
+I can’t deny hoping for more sophisticated puzzles in that regard.
 But this isn’t a CTF contest, is it?
+I wish it was.

 What I disliked

-2025 Update: a World Machine Edition of the game, complete with an imaginary desktop, is now available to enjoy on Linux and even Steam Deck.
+2025 Update: a World Machine Edition of the game, complete with an imaginary desktop, is now available to enjoy on Linux and even the Steam Deck.
+Perhaps not as cool as the real thing would be, it’s a way out.

 There was also lots of techno babble related to computers.
-It got tiring for me towards the end, especially as it’s central to game’s premise.
+It got tiring towards the end, especially as it’s central to the story’s premise.
 But as a fan of To the Moon and The Talos Principle, I have come to accept that games don’t need a “realistic” depiction of computers or science (or Computer Science!) to be enjoyable.
 Plus, I doubt those who aren’t in a related field will really notice or have an issue with this.

 Also #2, at times it was a bit confusing to figure out what to do next, but that was probably just me…